lbke/mic2key/README.md

 ## Features

 - **Offline Speech Recognition**: Uses OpenAI Whisper for local transcription
+- **Multi-Language Support**: Supports 99+ languages including English, French, Spanish, German, and more
 - **Keyboard Shortcut Control**: Press a hotkey to start/stop recording
 - **Background Operation**: Runs as a system service/daemon.
 For now stick to running it a script, when the script is terminated transcription is done.
 The system has no user interface.
 - **Cross-Application**: Works in any text input field.
 You need to send keyboard events using a reliable library.
-- **Configurable**: Adjustable Whisper model size and recording settings
+- **Configurable**: Adjustable Whisper model size, recording settings, and language

 ## How It Works